Hello everyone! Today we are making Caramel Popcorn Macarons. They are filled with Salted Caramel Buttercream, topped with Caramel Popcorn.

 - Store leftovers of the popcorn in an air-tight container at room temperature for 10 days.

-- Pipe filling in the shells.
+- Pipe the Salted Caramel Buttercream filling in the shells.
 Top with another shell.
-I drizzled some caramel and chocolate chips over my macarons in order to stick my caramel popcorns on top.
+I drizzled some caramel and melted chocolate over my macarons in order to stick my caramel popcorns on top.
 You can also pipe a dollop of filling on top of the macarons to make the popcorns stick on top.

 - I used about 1 oz of melted chocolate.

 - Store in the fridge for up to 1 week, or in the freezer for up to 1-2 months.